monmima/main-aide-memoire/laravel/README.md

 ### Target class [PizzaController] does not exist.

-- Make sure you are using the right namespace.
+Make sure you are using the right namespace.
 The namespace is not working the same way in older versions of Laravel.
+Please keep in mind that the string "Controller" should come right before the @ sign.

 Go to your web.php file and change this:

         Route::get('/pizzas', 'PizzaController@index');

-- To this:
+To this:

         Route::get('/pizzas', 'App\Http\Controllers\PizzaController@index');

 ### Getting a token in the address bar instead of storing/updating the database